SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 ![[Screen Shot 2021-02-08 at 5.12.23 PM.png]]

-For the A observer, he would think that the light arrived at d/(c-V), and the B ob
+For the A observer, he would think that the light arrived at d/(c-V), and the B observer, d/(c+V).
+The smaller denominator one (A) would have a greater time — and that makes sense: you are moving away from it.